18F/health-tracking-course/collections/_rubric/id-high-3.md

 # {{page.title}}

-*This lesson explores a high priority dimension of the Iterative Development indicator.*
+*This lesson explores a high priority dimension of the Iterative Development primary indicator.
+It is also applicable to a medium priority dimension of the ID primary indicator. *

+{% include rubric dimension="id1.3-1" %}

-{% include rubric dimension=page.dimension %}
+{% include rubric dimension="id2.3" %}

 | Matt | Good morning, my name is Matt Jadud.
 I’m an innovation specialist at 18F.
 I work in the Engineering Chapter and I'm here with two colleagues, in particular my co-conspirator on the SO, MD course.
 Princess, would you mind introducting yourself? |
 | Princess | Hello, I'm Princess Ojiaku and I’m also an innovation specialist here at 18F in the Content Chapter...Design Chapter.
 I want to introduce our special guest.
 I'll have her say hello.  |